mdn/translated-content-de/files/de/web/api/documentfragment/getelementbyid/index.md

   fragment.append(li);
 });

-// Wenn die Schaltfläche geklickt wird, fügen Sie das Fragment der Liste hinzu document.getElementById("add").addEventListener("click", () => {
+// When the button is clicked, add the fragment to the list document.getElementById("add").addEventListener("click", () => {
   document.querySelector("ul").append(fragment);
   displayStatus();
 });

-// Protokollieren Sie die Ergebnisse von beide getElementById() function displayStatus() {
+// Log the results of both getElementById() function displayStatus() {
   const log = document.getElementById("log");
   log.textContent = "";